tim-dombrowski/national-debt-project/R Notebook/README.md

     ## [1] "https://api.fiscaldata.treasury.gov/services/api/fiscal_service/v1/debt/mspd/mspd_table_1"

-After we create the full url string for the table that we want, the next step is to specify any parameters for the API call, which effectively convey additional instructions for what data we want and how we want it returned.
+After we create the url string for the table that we want, the next step is to specify any parameters for the API call, which effectively convey additional instructions for what data we want and how we want it returned.
 For this example, we want to (1) sort the data by date (`record_date`), (2) specify a JSON response, and (3) retrieve only the first observation after the sorting.